Tom Carroll, PhD

-Hi, I’m Tom Carroll, the creator of Life is a Laboratory.
+Hi, I’m Tom Carroll, the creator of Life is a Laboratory — a reflective platform exploring lifelong learning and the future of work in a rapidly changing world.

 I live in County Laois, Ireland, and previously lived and worked in East Africa for 15 years.
-However I still have a base in Kenya and travel there regularly.
-I’m married with three children and have spent much of my professional life working at the intersection of learning, change, technology, and human development.
+I continue to spend significant time in Kenya and have spent much of my professional life working at the intersection of learning, change, technology, and human development.

 My work focuses on helping people think more clearly about learning, work, and change — particularly in times of uncertainty.